Observation of electroweak production of two jets and a $Z$-boson pair: Background estimation

 Small background contributions from \Zjet, top-quark and $WZjj$ processes may contain misidentified leptons and are estimated using a method similar to that described in Ref.~\cite{Aaboud:2017rwm}, where the lepton misidentification is measured in data regions with enhanced contributions from \Zjet and top-quark processes.
 Minor background contributions from triboson and $ttV$ production are estimated from simulation.
 All of those backgrounds collectively yield an estimated contribution of about 3\% to the selected data sample in the \lllljj channel.

 In the \llvvjj channel, the normalisation and kinematic properties of QCD $ZZjj$ processes are modelled from simulation due to a large contamination from other processes, which are considered in dedicated CRs.
 The $WZjj$ background, with one lepton produced outside of the detector acceptance, is estimated using a data CR defined by requiring three selected leptons and a looser event selection, following the methodology explained in Ref.~\cite{Aaboud:2017bja}.
-The simulation is found to overestimate the $WZjj$ contribution by 15\% in this CR, and therefore the $WZjj$ yield in the SR is scaled by 0.85.
+The simulation is found to overestimate the $WZjj$ contribution by 23\% in this CR, and therefore the $WZjj$ yield in the SR is scaled by 0.81.
 The $WZjj$ distribution of the MD in the SR is evaluated from simulation, with the contributions from EW $WZjj$ processes scaled by 1.77, corresponding to the difference between data and simulation observed in a previous analysis, in a similar phase space~\cite{Aaboud:2018ddq}, where the overall normalisation factor is found to be consistent with the one derived in this article.
 The $WWjj$ and \ttbar~processes are referred to as the \nonresll~backgrounds, since they contain a lepton pair not originating from a $Z$ or $\gamma^{*}$ boson.
 The \nonresll background is estimated using a CR defined in data by applying the same selection as in the SR with the exception that an $e\mu$ pair is required, following the methodology explained in Ref.~\cite{Aaboud:2017bja}.
 The MD distribution in the SR for the \nonresll~process is estimated from simulation.

 The \Zjet background is largely suppressed, and the yield is evaluated by extrapolating the low \met-significance region distribution in data to the high \met-significance region using an exponential function, while the MD distribution in the SR is modelled by simulation.
+Uncertainties are assigned to account for variations in the fitting functions as well as differences between estimated and simulated yields and distributions.
 Small background contributions from triboson and $ttV$ production are modelled with simulation.
 All of those backgrounds collectively yield an estimated contribution of about 1\% to the selected data sample in the \llvvjj channel.